cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 Checks control panel and its configuration (for DirectAdmin only).

 Checking control panel availability, thereby detecting it with our code.
 Displaying control panel name and version.
-Also, for DirectAdmin, checking if CloudLinux support is enabled in its config.
+Also, for DirectAdmin, checking if CloudLinux OS Shared support is enabled in its config.

 Fails if <span class="notranslate">`/usr/local/directadmin/custombuild/options.conf`</span> does not contain <span class="notranslate">`cloudlinux=yes`</span> line (for DirectAdmin control panel).